Advanced Features in Telebof

 - Purpose: Controls whether to receive updates sent while the bot was offline

-: Skip old updates and only process new ones
+- true: Skip old updates and only process new ones

 limit(10)